besure94/ParksLookupApi.Solution/README.md

 ### Available Endpoints

 **Note: this API contains two versions.
-Version 2 contains an additional optional query parameter that Version 1 does not.**
+Version 2 contains an additional optional query parameter for a GET request that Version 1 does not.**

 The different versions can be located in the upper right hand of the page in Swagger.
 There is a dropdown menu that contains `v2` and `v1`.
 The application will automatically start on `v2`, as that is the most recent version.
 Start with testing the endpoints for `v1`, before moving on to `v2`.

-#### Version 1 Endpoints
+### Version 1 Endpoints

 ```
 GET https://localhost:5001/api/v1/parks